 Learn how to build your own mobile games with live expert instruction in our award-winning online classes designed by experts from Airbnb, Apple, and MIT.

-Thunkable Tutorial: Make a Mobile Game
+How to Make a Mobile Game with Thunkable

 Thunkable is a free platform to build iOS, Android, and web apps without code.
 Before developing Thunkable, the founders developed App Inventor as part of the MIT Media Lab.
 Then improved it to create Thunkable.
 If the MIT Media Lab sounds familiar, they are the same folks who developed Scratch.
 Today, more than 50,000 users are already putting Thunkable to work building apps.

-Here's how Thunkable works
+Here's How Thunkable Works

 When using Thunkable, creators can design their user interface and how their apps look by moving design features called “components” around a simulated phone screen.
 Examples of components include buttons, text boxes, images, and graphics.
 The possibilities are endless!